xguerin/minima.l/TASKS.md

 # Notes

-The implementation of proper closures might require the use of a `lambda` operator.
+The implementation of proper closures requires the use of a `lambda` operator.
 We need to embed the call-site closure with the lambda.

+Closure computation uses shallow-copy duplication for performance.